FabioArnez/FabioArnez.github.io/_posts/2020-04-13-Probability-Statistics-Fundamentals-I.md

     __Definition 1__:<br />
      A random variable is a function that assigns a real number to each outcome in the sample space of a random experiment [[1]](#ref_1).<br /><br />
     __Definition 2__:<br />
-    For a given sample space $S$ of some experiment, a random variable (rv) is any rule that associates a number with each outcome in $S$.
+    For a given sample space $\mathcal{S}$ of some experiment, a random variable (rv) is any rule that associates a number with each outcome in $S$.
 In mathematical language, a random variable is a function whose domain is the sample space and whose range is the set of real numbers [[2]](#ref_2).
 </em>

 A random variable is denoted by an uppercase letter such as $X$.
 After an experiment is conducted, the measured value of the random variable is denoted by a lowercase letter such as $x = 70$ milliamperes.